UltraThyme42/OldProdigy/README.md

 - 1.52.0 (Bugfixes)
 - 1.60.0 (Changed the Login Background + Shipwreck Shore and Starlight Festival update)
 - 1.70.0 (Changed the Login Background + Dark Tower, Titan, and Winterfest update)
+- 1.75.0 (Starlight Festival update with new stuff in the starlight festival shop + new starlight festival currency)
 - 1.80.0 (Changed the Login Background + Battle team update)
-- 1.90.0 Changed the Login Background + (Springfest update)
+- 1.90.0 Changed the Login Background + (Springfest update + No more pressing a arrow on red to catch a pet, instead you answer a math question or in this 1-90-0 modification, it catches instantly since theres no math + in tutorial you battle the pippet)
 - 2.6.0 (Changed the Login Background + Massive battle revision) Problems: Your questdata resets when you load your save from earlier than this version.
 - 2.20.0 (Academy and a bunch of fonts updated)
 - 2.30.0 (Changed the Login Background + Winterfest update)